Venus and Adonis (Titian): Dulwich Picture Gallery, London

 Another version with the hat.
 The museum says: "Recent conservation work has enabled us to confirm that rather than being a late 17th-century copy, this painting is very likely to have been made in Titian's workshop in the second half of the 16th century."
 It is dated 1554–1576, and has been in the museum since 1811.

 Other versions

 At least one other version may well be from Titian's workshop.
-One was long at Rokeby Park and sold at Christie's on 10 July 2003, going to a private collection.
-It is now at Hatchlands Park in Surrey, a National Trust property.
+One was long at Rokeby Park and sold at Christie's on 10 July 2003, going to a private collection, perhaps to that owned by the Cobbe family.
+It is now preserved at Hatchlands Park in Surrey, a National Trust property, on loan from the Cobbe Collection.
+It was confirmed as a fully authograph work, used by Titian as a preparatory model for the version sent to Philip II.
 This has been damaged and overpainted, but might have been another version kept as a studio model, as with the London version.
 A version in a Moscow private collection said to date from 1542–46 has recently been promoted from status as a copy, and would represent the earliest known version of the Prado type, from some ten years earlier.